 © Christoph Noesig PHOTOGRAPHY

 When it’s hot, we’re drawn to the water.
 When we go on a city trip, we want to explore the sights.
 But what if I told you that in Innsbruck, you can do both at the same time?
 Thanks to the Inn River!
-Starting this year, the Area47 has been offering some really cool rafting-sightseeing tours.
-Of course, I checked it out for you myself—entirely selflessly, mind you.
-And I can already tell you one thing: My recommendation rate is 100 percent.
+Starting this year, AREA 47 has been offering some really cool rafting-sightseeing tours.
+Of course, I checked it out for you myself—completely selflessly, mind you.
+And I can already tell you one thing: my recommendation rate is 100 percent.

 From Trade Route to Rafting Adventure